aplteam/MakeHelpers/README.md

 # MakeHelpers

-`MakeHelpers` offers a set of utilities that helps building a new version of a project, be it a package or an application or something in between.
+`MakeHelpers` offers a set of utilities that help building a new version of a project, be it a package or an application or something in between.

 `MakeHelpers` works best with projects managed by Cider.